-Make date your dempater to on.
-Press the drive eject button.
-If the drive eject button does not work, click Start and Computer.
-Right-click the optical disc drive icon and select Eject If none of the above options work, insert a thin, straight object (such as a paper clip) in the manual eject hole on the optical disc drive.
+- □ Make sure your computer is on.

+- D Press the drive eject button.

+- □ If the drive eject button does not work, click Start and Computer.
+Right-click the optical disc drive icon and select Eject.

+- □ If none of the above options work, insert a thin, straight object (such as a paper clip) in the manual eject hole on the optical disc drive.

+- □ Try restarting your computer.

 What should I do if I cannot play a disc properly on my computer?
-Make sure the disc is inserted into the optical disc drive with the label facing upward.

-, Ма ke sure the necessary program(s) is installed according to the manufacturer's instructions.
-If a disc is dirty or damaged, your computer will stop responding.
-Follow these steps: 1 Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer.
-2 Remove the disc from the optical disc drive.
-3 Check the disc for dirt or damage.
-If you need to clean the disc, see On Handling Discs (page 103) for instructions.
-If y ou are playing a disc and cannot hear sound, do any of the following: Check if the volume is turned off or minimized by the Fn+F2 or Fn+F3 keys, respectively.
-Right-click the volume icon on the taskbar and click Open Volume Mixer to check the settings.
-Check the volume setting in the audio mixer.
-If you are using external speakers, check the volume settings on the speakers and the connections between the speakers and your computer.
-Make sure the correct driver software is installed.
-Follow these steps:

-- 2 - Click System and Maintenance.
+- □ Make sure the disc is inserted into the optical disc drive with the label facing upward. - □ Make sure the necessary program(s) is installed according to the manufacturer's instructions. - □ If a disc is dirty or damaged, your computer will stop responding.
+Follow these steps: - 1 Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer. - 2 Remove the disc from the optical disc drive. - 3 Check the disc for dirt or damage.
+If you need to clean the disc, see On Handling Discs (page 105) for instructions. - □ If you are playing a disc and cannot hear sound, do any of the following: - Check if the volume is turned off or minimized by the Fn+F2 or Fn+F3 keys, respectively. - □ Right-click the volume icon on the taskbar and click Open Volume Mixer to check the settings. - □ Check the volume setting in the audio mixer. - □ If you are using external speakers, check the volume settings on the speakers and the connections between the speakers and your computer. - □ Make sure the correct driver software is installed.
+Follow these steps: - 1 Click Start and Control Panel. - 2 Click System and Maintenance. - 3 Click System. - 4 Click Device Manager on the left pane.